mtthsflk/phaser3-project-template/README.md

 # Phaser 3 Webpack Project Template

-Adapted with a simple platformer test.
-Built on an iPad Pro.
-Yay.
+Updated starter template with simple platformer demo and multi file structure.
+Built with an iPad Pro.